howtri/cScrape/readme.md

 Request to scrape a webpage
 Request for a web pages content

+### Architecture
+Diagram

+Reason for Monolith
+- ease of initial development
+- not multiple teams/developers for splitting work
+- expected low number of qps

 ## Python CLI
 Use sockets to make requests to the C webserver.